marcpadilla/Prepare-Triage/README.md

 - KAPE's [batch mode](https://ericzimmerman.github.io/KapeDocs/#!Pages\3.1-Batch-mode.md) (aka `_kape.cli`) may be all you are looking for.
 There's even a linear processing option!
 Investigate using this feature first.
 - Adjust the script to meet your specific reqirements.
 Your triage output file naming scheme may be different than what the script expects, for example.
-- The three available `-Scans` options (DeepBlueCLI and LOKI) are examples of what is possible to throw in the automation chain.
+- The two available `-Scans` options (DeepBlueCLI and LOKI) are examples of what is possible to throw in the chain of automation chain.
 You may want to add others.
-(Hint: `blackbox.ps1`)

 If you are having trouble you can email me at [marc@padil.la](mailto:marc@padil.la).